compasjs/compas/docs/api.md

 **Parameters:**

-▪ **callbackfn**: _function_
+▪ **predicate**: _function_

 A function that accepts up to three arguments.
-The every method calls the callbackfn function for each element in the array until the callbackfn returns a value which is coercible to the Boolean value false, or until the end of the array.
+The every method calls the predicate function for each element in the array until the predicate returns a value which is coercible to the Boolean value false, or until the end of the array.